Wacom-Developer/personal-knowledge-library/docs/knowledge/services/graph.md

             If the graph service returns an error code or the entity is not found in the knowledge graph

     `entity(self, uri: str, auth_key: str | None = None, timeout: int = 60) ‑> knowledge.base.ontology.ThingObject`
     :   Retrieve entity information from personal knowledge, using the URI as identifier.

-        **Remark:** Object properties (relations) must be requested separately.
+        **Remark: ** Object properties (relations) must be requested separately.

         Parameters
         ----------
         uri: str
             URI of entity
         auth_key: Optional[str]
-            If the auth key is set, the logged-in user (if any) will be ignored and the auth key will be used.
+            If the auth key is set, the logged-in user (if any) will be ignored, and the auth key will be used.
         timeout: int
             Timeout for the request (default: 60 seconds)